grpc/grpc.github.io/_posts/gRPC-Go performance improvements.md

 [Code link](https://github.com/grpc/grpc-go/pull/1248)

 This is an optimization used by gRPC-C to achieve performance benefits for large messages.
 The idea is that when there's an active read by the application on the receive side, we can effectively bypass stream-level flow control to request the whole message.
 This proves to be very helpful when the message is big.
-Since the application is already committed to reading and has allocated enough memory for it, it makes sense that we send a pro-active large window update (if necessary) to get the whole message rather than receiving it in chunks and sending window updates when we run low on window.
+Since the application is already committed to reading and has allocated enough memory for it, it makes sense that we send a proactive large window update (if necessary) to get the whole message rather than receiving it in chunks and sending window updates when we run low on window.

 This optimization alone provided a 10x improvement for large messages on high-latency networks.